sumwor/pupilMark/README.md

     c) if you have to go in the middle, just close the window.
 The script will be able to start at the break point the next time you run it

+ ### checkFig.py
+ 1. This script is to help with the parameters setting in 1a.

+ 2. *filePath*: change this to **a .mat file** from the validation dataset

+ 3. change the values of the three parameters, run the script to examine the results

  ### script to analyze the result and compare with the DeepLabCut results

  1. coming soon